icmccorm/mirilli/README.md

 ...
 FINISHED!
 ```
 This will create the directory `demo/stage2`.
 Execute the following command to print its contents.
 ```
-$ tree demo/stage2 | tail -n 1
+$ tree demo/stage2 -L 1
 ```
-If this step succeeded, you should see the following output, with a `*.err.log` and a `*.out.log` file containing the standard error and output from running each test case in Miri.
+If this step succeeded, you should see the following output:
 ```
 demo/stage2
 ├── logs
-│   └── bzip2
-│       ├── bufread::tests::bug_61.err.log
-│       ├── bufread::tests::bug_61.out.log
-        ...
 ├── status_download.csv
 ├── status_miri_comp.csv
 ├── status_rustc_comp.csv